Understanding adjusted gross income in business

 All companies outside of C corporations can apply for pass-through tax status.
 As we mentioned before, pass-through tax status does not classify money made by the company as company income but as employee personal income.
 Individual tax percentages are much lower than corporate tax percentages.
 Pass-through status could make a significant difference if your company has a high AGI but wants to lower your tax bracket.

-3. Depreciate All Assets
+3. Depreciate all assets

 Instead of buying an asset in full, use the depreciation accounting method.
 All assets in depreciation are eligible for deduction.
 Depreciation spreads the cost of the purchase across the longevity of the item’s life.
 Therefore, you can deduct the asset’s depreciation over multiple years, which aids in keeping your AGI low.